AnitaRostami/OpenCVExplorer/README.md

 - The script assumes a working camera.
 If no camera is detected, it will exit.
 - Adjust trackbars to experiment with different effects in real-time.
 - Ensure images are in the correct directory or provide full paths to avoid loading errors.

-## License
-This code is for educational purposes only.
-Modify and distribute as needed.